pulumi/docs/content/blog/simplified-outputs-in-pulumi-0.17.0/index.md

 ---
-title: "TODO Port frontmatter"
+title: "Simplified Outputs in Pulumi 0.17"
-authors: ["chris-smith"]
+authors: ["cyrus-najmabadi"]
-tags: ["todo"]
+tags: ["features"]
-date: "2017-01-01"
+date: "2019-03-17"

-draft: true
+description: "Based on much feedback from cloud developers, Pulumi Outputs have been simplified for JavaScript and TypeScript making the user experience simpler while maintaining the rich dependency tracking and type checking that Pulumi has always provided for cloud infrastructure."
-description: "TODO: Put in a reasonable summary"
+meta_image: "RELATIVE_TO_PAGE/comp-list.png"
 ---

 Pulumi allows cloud developers to use programming languages like JavaScript, TypeScript and Python to define and deploy cloud